What dental services does Medicaid cover?

 What if I don’t have a dentist?
 Where can I get help finding one?

-If you don’t have a primary dentist and need help finding one, you can contact Delta Dental or MCNA at the numbers listed below.
+If you don’t have a primary dentist and need help finding one, you can contact Delta Dental or MCNA at the numbers listed below or by following the links to their websites.

 Delta Dental: 1-866-864-2499